-The OpenSimon toolkit contains a wide range of teaching resources aimed at improving instruction, as well as instruments for researchers and designers of educational technology products.
+The OpenSimon toolkit contains a wide range of teaching resources aimed at improving instruction, as well as instruments for edtech researchers and designers.

 Carnegie Mellon University launches OpenSimon, a set of tools, techniques, content and codebase to improve teaching.
 A collection of open resources worth more than 100 million dollars in research and development.